 How long will fruit salad keep?

-If your fruit salad has been treated with an acidic juice to keep it from turning brown, fresh fruit salad will last stored in an airtight container for up to 5 days.
+If your fruit salad has been treated with an acidic juice (like lemon) to keep it from turning brown, fresh fruit salad will last stored in an airtight container for around up to 5 days.
 If you are using a fruit salad dressing recipe, store the fruit and the dressing separately until the fruit is ready to serve.